farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 ## Fastbin attack

 On the next part I decided to take control over the `milkArr` pointers.
-This way I can control each individual milk class without worrying for the size of the `milkTable`.
+This way I can control each individual milk object without worrying for the size of the `milkTable`.
 Well, this has already been taken care of :).
 On the last part where I said some coordination was needed, if you notice our "fake" smallbin chunk is located on top of the `milkArr`, now I just need to request a chunk of size which does not have a corresponding free fastbin.
 This way malloc will serve us a chunk from the currently free smallbin at `0x555555769d10` and placing whatever is the remainder in the unsorted bin (which gave me a lot of trouble later :P).
-Next with some convolution, I arrange everything so the next allocation of a "flag" buffer for a new milk is going to be allocated on top of already free chunk and I can overwrite it's `FD ptr` and do fastbin attack.
+Next with some convolution, I arrange everything so the next allocation of a "flag" buffer for a new milk is going to be allocated on top of already free chunk and I can overwrite its `FD ptr` and do a fastbin attack.

 However !
 I can't simply place a ptr of `&__malloc_hook - 0x23` in a fastbin like I did [here](http://uaf.io/exploitation/2017/03/19/0ctf-Quals-2017-BabyHeap2017.html) because the "fake" size needed to pass the fastbin size allocation will be `0x7f` and the largest heap chunk I can allocate is 0x56 bytes + 0x10 for metadata making it total 0x60 (rounded).
 So, what to do next ?